commercial calculation exercises bac pro commerce pdf | 9 Exercises

 3. Calculate the margin rate of handbags.

-4. What would the selling price excluding tax be if “Mode et Création” wanted to apply a markup rate of 30%?
+4. What would the pre-tax selling price be if "Mode et Création" wanted to apply a 30% markup?

 5. Analyze the impact of a 10% increase in purchasing cost on unit margin.